-Our smartest birds prove that the phrase “bird brain” is really a compliment!
-Learn which species top the list.
+Our smartest bird species roundup proves that the phrase “bird brain” is a compliment!
+Learn about intelligent birds and their behaviors.

 Smartest Birds: Planning and Memorizing

 Some birds, especially woodpeckers and jays, hoard nuts for later feeding.
-Not only is the collecting and caching of food an example of planning for the future, the birds’ ability to find their hidden treasure later on demonstrates impressive long-term memory.
+The collecting and caching of food an example of planning for the future.
+The birds’ ability to find their hidden treasure later on demonstrates impressive long-term memory.
 Similarly, fruit eaters such as robins and cedar waxwings remember where specific trees are and when they will fruit.
 Hummingbirds recall which individual plants in their habitat are rich with nectar and will return each year to those very flowers, trees or bushes.

 Smartest Birds: Working Together

 Smart birds work cooperatively and understand the concepts of mutual benefit and the greater good.
 Harris’s hawks of the Southwest hunt in family packs similar to those of wolves or lions, working together to flush and ambush prey.
-Wild turkeys line up wing to wing and walk across fields, knowing they can flush more insects in that formation than if they scattered or walked single file.
-Crows live in highly structured family groups comprising several generations; they readily team up to mob predators, knowing there is strength in numbers.
+Wild turkeys line up wing to wing and walk across fields.
+They know they can flush more insects in that formation than if they scattered or walked single file.
+Crows live in highly structured family groups comprising several generations.
+They readily team up to mob predators, knowing there is strength in numbers.

-The smartest birds are even wise enough to transcend species barriers.
+The smartest bird species are even wise enough to transcend species barriers.
 Chickadees and nuthatches, for example, have been observed responding to each other’s predator warning calls, in a kind of predator-alert symbiosis.

 Many birds bravely defend their nests, attacking potential predators to drive them away, but this defensive behavior is typically indiscriminate.
 Any perceived threat is mobbed or dive-bombed.
 Yet a recent study of northern mockingbirds documented that they not only recognize individuals of a potentially dangerous species but remember an individual’s past behavior and single him or her out for attack.
 Researchers determined this by asking a series of people to approach a mockingbird nest.
 One particular person approached the nest several times.
-The birds learned to recognize this individual and could actually pick him out of a crowd, marking him as a threat and pre-emptively attacking him, while ignoring others who randomly walked by the nest.
+The birds learned to recognize this individual and could actually pick him out of a crowd.
+They marked him as a threat and pre-emptively attacked him, while ignoring others who randomly walked by the nest.

 This behavior has been reported anecdotally in other species as well, including robins.
 Further research could well reveal that still other kinds of birds have this ability to recognize not just a threatening species but a particular human or other potential predator—undeniably a sign of sophisticated intelligence.